legendarycode3/todo-list-smart-contract/README.md

 ## Usage Guide (How to use - When using Remix IDE)

 ## Why This Matters (TodoList Smart Contract)
  They matter because they demonstrate how to manage data storage, read/write actions, and state changes directly on the blockchain without a central server.
+ This key elements make them matter they include: </br>

 ## Security Considerations